WHAT IS IT?

 BLOCKING THE VAS TUBES

 – Still others simply place the divided ends out of alignment, by closing the vas sheath between the 2 ends with a suture or tiny clip so the ends won’t grow back together.
-I close the sheath between the two ends, and secure it with an absorbable suture!
+I close the sheath between the two ends, and secure it with an ABSORBABLE SUTURE! (suture is dissolved within 60 days)

 Cauterization of the Vas